bfansports/CloudProcessingEngine/_posts/2015-05-05-configure.md

         {
             "name": "ValidateInputAndAsset",
             "version": "v1",
-            "description": "Check input command and asset to be transcoded.", "file": "[PATH TO CT PROJECT AND FILE]/ValidateInputAndAssetActivity.php", "class": "ValidateInputAndAssetActivity",
+            "description": "Check input command and asset to be transcoded.
+FFProbe the input file.", "file": "[PATH TO CT PROJECT AND FILE]/ValidateInputAndAssetActivity.php", "class": "ValidateInputAndAssetActivity",
         },